top of page

 Jordan Al-Assadi

-In line with David Suzuki, I believe that children who grow up immersed in nature at a young age are more likely to protect it when they are older.
+In line with David Suzuki, I believe that children who grow up immersed in nature are more likely to protect it when they are older.
 My favourite Leadership experiences involve the use of our class set of bicycles for excursions to Galliano and Salt Spring Island.
-I enjoy connecting students with learning environments that are outside of the school building (local excursions, field trips, and overnight excursions.)
+I enjoy exposing students to learning environments outside of the school building (local excursions, field trips, and camping experiences.)

 My pronouns: he/him